 Advertisement

-Michigan agencies cite FBI Criminal Justice Information Services (CJIS) Security Policy as the reason for encryption.
-But the reality is more nuanced than departments often admit.
+Michigan agencies cite the FBI's Criminal Justice Information Services Security Policy as their reason for encrypting.
+The policy is narrower than agencies typically describe.

 1